 - The postdoc is allowed and encouraged to publish the results of his or her research or scholarship.

 - The appointment is not part of a clinical training program.

 PDA Executive Board and Representatives

 All SOT Postdoctoral members are part of the Society’s Postdoctoral Assembly (PDA), which is governed by the elected PDA Executive Board.
 Postdoctoral representatives are appointed to SOT Regional Chapters, Special Interest Groups, Specialty Sections, and some SOT Committees to enhance the involvement of postdoctoral scholars within SOT.

 Each SOT Regional Chapter, Special Interest Group, and Specialty Section may appoint a Postdoctoral Representative to provide leadership for their group and communication with the PDA.
-The representative encourages membership in SOT and the component group as well as development of activities to enhance involvement of postdocs in SOT.
-The complete list of current representatives is available on ToXchange.
+The representative encourages membership in SOT and the Component Group as well as development of activities to enhance involvement of postdocs in SOT.

 Some SOT Committees invite the PDA Executive Board to appoint a Postdoctoral Representative to serve as an ad hoc member of the committee to provide the perspective of, and communication with, SOT postdoctoral scholars.